wenkokke/NLQ/doc/introduction.md

 ## What is a type-logical grammar?

-Type-logical grammars are substructural logics, which are designed for reasoning about the structure of natural language.
+Type-logical grammars are substructural type theories, which are designed for reasoning about the structure of natural language.
 In these type theories, atomic types correspond to syntactic categories, such as *noun*, *noun phrase* or *sentence*.
 Judgements, then, correspond to grammaticality.
 For instance, the judgement
 $$\text{NP} , \; \text{NP} \to \text{S} \vdash \text{S}$$
 could be taken to mean that from an $\text{NP}$ constituent and an
 $\text{NP} \to \text{S}$ constituent (in that order) we can construct